CONSTITUTION AND BYLAWS

 Section 5.
 Membership Area

-BYLAWS OF THE PACIFIC COAST PARSON RUSSELL AND RUSSELL TERRIER CLUB
+BYLAWS OF THE PACIFIC COAST PARSON RUSSELL TERRIER CLUB

 Article I: Membership

 Section 1.
 Eligibility.

 There shall be two types of voting membership open to all persons 18 years of age and older who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club: Single Memberships and Family Memberships, with no more than two adults living at the same address.
 Associate Members will have no voting rights and shall be comprised of people who have never bred a PRT litter.
 No convicted felons, persons with outstanding judgments debts, persons who have been suspended from the AKC, or persons who have been convicted of animal abuse or cruelty will be eligible to become a member.

 Membership dues will be set by the Board each year and will be listed on that year's application form.
 Renewals will be payable on or before the 1st day of March of each year.
 No member may vote whose dues are not paid for the current year.
 Memberships expire if not paid by June 1 of the year.
 During the month of November, the Membership Chair shall notify each member of dues for the ensuing year.